Anti-symplectic involution and Floer cohomology: Applications

-\end{lem} \begin{proof} The first half is again a consequence of general theory.
-We remark that there are several components of $\mathcal M^{\text{\rm sph}}_3(J_N;\rho;\mathcal C;P_1,P_2,P_0)$ which are of codimension $0$ or $1$ and contracted by $\frak F_1$.
-All the contribution from those components cancel out by the involution, which invert the orientation of the circles of Type II.
-(This is a geometric way to see the vanishing of $\frak m_0(1)$ in the chain level.
-We have already checked that it occurs {\it with sign}.)
-Hence the lemma. \end{proof} The proof of Theorem \ref{Proposition34.25} is now complete.
+which would complete the proof.
+However, $\mathcal M^{\text{\rm sph}}_3(J_N;\rho;\mathcal C;P_1,P_2,P_0)$ has a codimension $1$ boundary, which consists of stable maps with admissible systems of circles containing at least one circle of Type II.
+All the contribution from those components cancel out by the involution, which inverts the orientation of the circles of Type II.
+(This is a geometric way to see the vanishing of $\mathfrak m_0(1)$ in the chain level.
+We have already checked that it occurs {\it with sign} in Subsection 6.3.1.
+See also Remark \ref{inversionTypeII} (3), (4).)
+Hence the lemma. \end{proof} \begin{rem} The pull-back Kuranishi structure $\mathfrak F^*(\mathfrak K_{0},\mathfrak s_0)$ does not satisfy the condition (*) appearing in Remark \ref{reasonforC}.
+In fact the obstruction bundle of $\mathfrak F^*(\mathfrak K_{0},\mathfrak s_0)$ is independent of the position of the circles.
+Therefore we may not pull back $\mathfrak F^*(\mathfrak K_{0},\mathfrak s_0)$ to a Kuranishi structure on $\widehat{\mathcal M}(J_{N\times N};\rho;P_1,P_2,P_0)$, while we can pull back the Kuranishi structure $\mathfrak K_{2}$. \end{rem} By Lemmas \ref{moduliqp}, \ref{multiondisc}, \ref{calIcoincidence} and \ref{forgettypeII}, the proof of Theorem \ref{Proposition34.25} (2) is now complete.

-\begin{proof}[Proof of Corollary \ref{qMassey}] Viewing $N$ as a closed relatively spin Lagrangian submanifold of $(N\times N, -p_1^* \omega_N + p_2^* \omega_N)$, we can construct a filtered $A_{\infty}$ structure on $H(N;\Lambda_{0,nov}^{\Q})$ which is homotopy equivalent to the filtered $A_{\infty}$ algebra given by Theorem \ref{thm:Ainfty}.
-This is a consequence of Theorem W \cite{fooobook}.
-See also Theorem A \cite{fooobook}.
+\begin{proof}[Proof of Corollary \ref{qMassey}] Viewing $N$ as a closed relatively spin Lagrangian submanifold of $(N\times N, -{\rm pr}_1^* \omega_N + {\rm pr}_2^* \omega_N)$, we can construct a filtered $A_{\infty}$ structure on $H(N;\Lambda_{0,{\rm nov}}^{\Q})$ which is homotopy equivalent to the filtered $A_{\infty}$ algebra given by Theorem \ref{thm:Ainfty}.
+This is a consequence of Theorem W \cite{fooobook1}.
+See also Theorem A \cite{fooobook1}.
 Then (1) and (2) follow from Theorem \ref{Proposition34.25}.
-The assertion (3) follows from Theorem X \cite{fooobook}. \end{proof}
+The assertion (3) follows from Theorem X \cite{fooobook1}. \end{proof}